Best Satellite Messengers of 2021

 Why You Should Trust Us

 This review was crafted by Jediah Porter.
 Aside from testing gear, Jed's primary work is in all kinds of mountain guiding.
 Whether on rock, ice, alpine, or ski mountaineering trips, Jed works full-time all around the world.
-In each of the couple most recent years, he has racked up over 500,000 vertical feet of human-powered ascent.
+In each of the few most recent years, he has racked up over 500,000 vertical feet of human-powered ascent.
+In 2020 he ascended 800,000 vertical feet of human powered mountain terrain.
+Most of this was while backcountry skiing.
 Aside from climbing and skiing, you can find him dabbling in mountain biking, canoeing, hunting, fishing, trail running, and occasional adventure travel touristing.
 He almost always brings a satellite messenger or personal locator beacon along on his adventures.
 Jed brings a level of professionalism, competence, and experience that we needed when testing these important safety devices.
 Before taking over this category, he consulted for a few years for one of the major satellite communication networks.

 We started things off by carefully selecting ten models of satellite messenger and personal locator beacons.
 At OutdoorGearLab, we don't always test every product in a category, but with PLBs and Satellite Messengers, we can test nearly every option.
 Especially in the two-way satellite messaging device sub-category, we work to get every single new option in our hands.
 We may be missing something, but we don't think so.
 The end result is a set of ten tested products that represent basically all of the available satellite communication options currently on the market.
-We then purchased and activated these beacons and put them to the test for over 200 hours, side-by-side in several distinct situations and locations.
-Test settings included all the close-to-home adventures in the US, plus navigating complex shorelines by boat in the Bahamas, skiing in Chamonix, climbing in Argentina, mountaineering in Peru, traveling Puerto Rican jungles, a ski traverse in Chile, and coordinating aircraft charter in Alaska.
+We then purchased and activated these beacons and put them to the test for hundreds of hours, side-by-side in several distinct situations and locations.
+We do so while calling on decades of experience with wilderness communications.
+Test settings have varied through most latitudes, terrains, and climate types.

 We augmented field tests with consultation and lab tests.
-Lab tests included water submersion and cooling to -5C.
 We paid special attention to how well the devices did things most important in the function of a messenger/beacon, like message transmission, signal coverage, and ease of use.
 We also consulted with SAR experts and engineers most familiar with the underlying technology.
 If you're looking for a comprehensive resource to help you find the device that will work best for you, you've come to the right place.

 Analysis and Test Results